Kellyanne Conway stumps for Van Drew as protesters focus on reproductive rights

 "My main beef is he's a traitor to the party," said Karen Skrudouys, of Galloway, a member of the South Jersey Democratic Women's Forum.

+MAYS LANDING — At 3 p.m.
+Monday, county clerks all over the state drew names of parties or c…

-Van Drew changed parties from Democratic to Republican in December 2019, after refusing to vote to impeach President Donald Trump.
+Van Drew changed parties from Democratic to Republican in December 2019, after refusing to vote to impeach Trump.

-Conway was the intermediary who worked with Van Drew through the party switch.
+Conway was the intermediary who worked with Van Drew through the party switch, she said.
 She showed the crowd a photo of herself and Van Drew taken in the White House on their way to tell Trump that Van Drew was becoming a Republican.

 "I want to talk about all of you who are here.
 You are good people, you are good Americans," Van Drew told the crowd.
 "We are on the edge.
 If we are not careful, we are on the precipice.
 We will lose our America."

-The current day Democratic Party doesn't believe in America, freedom, parents' rights, and supporting the police and armed services, Van Drew said.
+The modern Democratic Party doesn't believe in America, freedom, parents' rights, and supporting the police and armed services, Van Drew said.

 "This is a party that believes we should have open borders and just let everybody bleed into this country and change the substance and the structure of the very United States we know and love," Van Drew said.